This the second installment in a series for my 4th Travelversay Celebration.

 8) National Palace Museum, Taipei

 The National Palace Museum is the easily the best museum I visited in Asia, and probably has the most interesting story of any museum I have visited.
 The contents of the museum were formerly part of the palace in the Forbidden City in Beijing.
-After Japanese invasion of China, the contents of the museum were moved out of Beijing and later it was moved to Taiwan during the Chinese civil war.
+After the Japanese invasion of China, the contents of the museum were moved out of Beijing and later it was moved to Taiwan during the Chinese civil war.
 Basically, the great treasures of the Chinese Emperor are now in Taiwan, not Beijing.
-Two of the most famous artifacts are the stone pork and the jade cabbage, which are exactly as the name suggests: a piece of stone that looks like pork, and a piece of jade that looks like chinese cabbage.
+Two of the most famous artifacts are the stone pork and the jade cabbage, which are exactly as the name suggests: a piece of stone that looks like pork, and a piece of jade that looks like Chinese cabbage.